Travel Guides

 All our guides are licensed and have many years of experience trekking at Everest Base Camp.
 We provide one guide for every 4–5 people and one porter for two trekkers.
 We have operated for almost a decade and worked with hundreds of satisfied trekkers worldwide.

 The Himalayan masters always prioritize quality over quantity.
 This means we offer you the best accommodation in the region, and food is not restricted.
 If you are unsatisfied with the accommodation or food we provide, you can always request to change it.
-We also provide all essential trekking gear so that our tourists will not be worried about anything during the Trip.
+We also provide all essential trekking gear so that our tourists will not be worried about anything during the trip.

 As with the Everest Base Camp trek, qualified guides and porters are always invaluable regarding tour safety and experience.
 This company has well-experienced guides and porters who know a lot about the people and the area.
 Thus, Himalayan Masters is a reputable trekking company that can offer guided trekking.